 Can I tell you that this blogging journey is not as easy as I thought it would be?
-I struggle every day with self-doubt, worrying that what I want to say will not be that interesting… there are basically a million reasons running through my brain as to why I should quit.
+I struggle every day with self doubt, worrying that what I want to say will not be that interesting… there are basically a million reasons running through my brain as to why I should quit.
 It was even a battle to convince myself to write this email to you.
 Why?
-Because I didn’t know what to say.
+Because I doubted what I wanted to say.

 Starting this website over a year ago was on my short list of things I never thought I could do well.
 I didn’t understand the techie world as much as I thought I should, and who wants to mess with learning computer coding and all that?!
 Not me.